Eadgyth/Programming-Editor/README.md

 <br>
 <h4>SHORT DESCRIPTION</h4>
 <p>
-To run code a file is first opened or newly saved.
-While the file is open (and selected in the tab bar) a project is assigned by selecting a project category from the 'Project' menu.
-This opens a simple settings dialog with input options that depend on the selected category.
+To run code a file is first opened from or newly saved to the directory that will be defined as a project.
+While the file is open (and selected in the tab bar) a project category is selected from the 'Project' menu.
+This opens a simple settings dialog.
 The selectable categories so far are Java, Perl, Python, R and HTML.
 <p>
-The program allows to set several projects in parallel.
-Switching between set projects can be done after selecting a file that is part of the project to change to.
+Several projects may be defined in parallel.
+Switching between projects is done after selecting a file that is part of the project to change to.
 <br>
 <h4>DOCUMENTATION</h4>
 <p>